larte/congenial-journey/inbox.md

 Disorganised notes to be categorised later

+* Whitepaper ideas
+  * Serverless IoT platform on AWS

-- Bullet points are useful, but it could be free form text as well
+* Bullet points are useful, but it could be free form text as well